TAXIIProject/taxiiproject.github.io/taxii2/index.md

 send an email to the CTI Users list cti-users@lists.oasis-open.org, or send an email to the OASIS CTI TAXII SC co-chairs, Mark Davidson (mdavidson@mitre.org) and Bret Jordan (bret.jordan@bluecoat.com).

+## Vision Statement
+> TAXII is an open protocol for the communication of cyber threat information.
+Focusing on simplicity and scalability, TAXII enables authenticated and secure communication of cyber threat information across products and organizations.

+**Open Question(s):**

+* Should it be "cyber threat information" or just "threat information"?

 ## Design Artifacts
 Design artifacts include Use Cases, Requirements, etc.